 Few Health Benefits Of Ragi

 - Ragi is rich in calcium.
 100 grams of ragi contains approximate 350 mg of calcium. women should have a good amount of calcium in the diet as with age and deficiency of calcium, the bones become porous and causes problems.
 So its good for women to include ragi in their meals.
 Ragi is also good for growing up kids.

 - Ragi is also rich in proteins.
 Thus extremely good for vegans and vegetarians.

 - Ragi is also a good source of iron.
 So beneficial for people having anaemia.

 - Ragi also has some essential amino acids which are required by the body.
 Ragi is easily digestible and very nutritious.

 - Ragi is cooling in nature, so best had during summers or hot seasons.

 In this post, I am sharing ragi recipes I have already posted on blog.
 As I add more ragi recipes, I will update this ragi recipes collection post.

-5. Ragi halwa recipe – a sweet dessert made from ragi flour, ghee, sugar, milk and cardamom powder. ragi halwa is a healthy sweet for toddlers and kids.
+7. Ragi Halwa – A sweet dessert made from ragi flour, ghee, sugar, milk and cardamom powder.
+Ghee gives a lovely aroma and flavor.
+Milk gives a good taste.